yildizmy/recipe-app/src/main/resources/docs/how_to_run.md

 ### Troubleshooting

 * If there is any process using the same port of with the application (port 8080), _"port is already in use"_ error is encountered.
 In this situation, terminating that process and restarting the related containers will fix the problem.
-If it is not solved, try to run `docker-compose up` command and the following steps.
+If it is not solved, try to run `docker compose up` command and the following steps.

 <br/>